Daniel-Nikpayuk/ikajuqtit/README.md

      If you can filter and manipulate data as structures, why not filter and manipulate functions as structures too?

-3. **Translation**: This builds upon expressivity and comes from my influence as a mathematician who has manipulated many many formulas and identities.
+3. **Transformation**: This builds upon expressivity and comes from my influence as a mathematician who has manipulated many many formulas and identities.

+4. **Multimedia**: Being able to change the perspective of the data you're looking at with the easy of mathematical expressivity is a perfect fit for a general purpose multimedia programming language.

 At the heart of this is *translation*, and in particular translation of data structures.
 Again, this is a very mathematical way of thinking.
 In math you manipulate formulas and identities, changing structure but not content.